Reaction Time Test — Free Online Reflex & Speed Test in Milliseconds

 Click the box when it turns green

-4 Ways to Test Your Reflexes
+Online Reaction Time Tests: 4 Ways to Measure Reflexes

 Mouse Click Test